Les Atelier Courbet logo in white

 Description

-With its clarity and the harmony of circular and rectangular shapes, the "Treppenschliff Schale" (stair-cut bowl) is a masterpiece in design and execution.
+Created in 1912, the "Treppenschliff Schale" (stair-cut bowl) epitomizes Josef Hoffmann's design vocabulary as well as it exemplifies Austrian glass manufacturer Lobmeyr's crystal-cutting mastery.
+With its clarity and the clean harmony of circular and rectangular shapes, this piece is a work of art both in design and execution.
 The steps are cut out of the massive raw glass and polished by hand.
 The piece was first presented at the "Werkbund" exhibition in Cologne in 1914.

 Josef Hoffmann